w5xd/NyeVikingPowerMonitor/README.md

 # Battery Power Branch
-As of this writing, this branch in the archive is NOT TESTED.
+As of this writing, this branch in the repository is <b>not tested</b>.
 It appears that the function of the 4 Ni-Cd batteries in the original unit can be (mostly) restored.
-This branch may eventually be updated to show how to accomplish that.
+This branch may eventually be updated to confirm construction and test details.
+For now, its a work in progress.

 # Nye Viking Power Monitor
 Brain transplant for Nye Viking Power Monitor RFM-003